splunk/observability-workshop/docs/smartagent/prep.md

         ubuntu@ip-172-31-41-196:~$
         ```

-    Once your instance presents you with the App Dev logo, make sure you see `Your instance is ready!` in the output.
+    Once your instance presents you with the DevOps logo, make sure you see `Your instance is ready!` in the output.

     You have now completed the preparation for your AWS/EC2 instance and can go directly to  the next lab [Deploy the Smart Agent in K3s](../../smartagent/k3s).